About Me

 1. Identifying Evolvability-Enhancing Mutations via Computational Models

-October 2024 - Present (expected: April 2025)- Overview: Traditional biological evolution experiments take months, years, or even decades to complete, but computational models allow us to study thousands of generations per minute.
+- Overview: Traditional biological evolution experiments take months, years, or even decades to complete, but computational models allow us to study thousands of generations per minute.
 With this capability, I am researching how certain mutations improve evolvability using NK landscapes, a mathematical model of fitness landscapes.

 - Key Activities: